 Funds for boards to hire staff with expertise in Applied Behaviour Analysis (ABA) who can build board capacity to support students.

-For more details on education funding check the funding section of the Ministry of Education website and the document, A Guide to the Special Education Funding (2016-17).
+For more details on education funding check the funding section of the Ministry of Education website and the document, 2019-2020 Education Funding: A Guide to the Special Education Grant (2019-20).